ibm-cloud-docs/vpc/block_storage_vpc_faq.md

 ### What does Select Availability mean for the defined performance volume family?
 {: faq}
-{: #faq-sdp-vpc-version}
+{: #faq-sdp-release}

 Customers with special approval to preview the second-generation Block Storage offering can provision block volumes with the new `sdp` profile.
 The `sdp` profile is available in the Dallas, Frankfurt, London, Madrid, Osaka, Sao Paulo, Sydney, Tokyo, Toronto, and Washington, DC regions during this release.
-For more information about the allow-listing process, see TBD.

 ### Does the defined performance profile support Gen 1 and Gen 2 VPCs?
 {: faq}